-There are 5 categories: Man, Woman, Non-binary, Prefer not to say and No prevalence.
+There are 4 categories: Man, Woman, Non-binary and No prevalence.

-A number of MS have legal provisions or practices recognising that individuals may not fall into man and woman categories.
+A number of MS have legal provisions or practices recognising that individuals may not fall into man and woman categories or may not wish to be associated with one of them.
 For these MS, these beneficiaries should be recorded as "non-binary".